-Minutes of the 55th Annual Meeting of the Luseland Credit Union Ltd: March 19, 2019
+Minutes of the 56th Annual Meeting of the Luseland Credit Union Ltd: March 24, 2020

-General Manager Adam Franko opened the 55th Annual Meeting at 7:30 by welcoming everyone to the meeting.
+General Manager Adam Franko opened the 56th Annual Meeting at 7:30 pm by welcoming everyone to the meeting.
 It was noted that a quorum was present and the meeting could proceed.

 Franko called the annual meeting to order and opened the floor for nominations for chairman.
-Brad Scholer/Alyssa Underdahl nominated Jan Edmonds.
-Sheldon Reiter moved nominations cease.
-Jan Edmonds welcomed everyone to the annual meeting and encouraged them to take an active part in the meeting.
-Richard Bardick/Deb Scholer nominated Jean Halliday as Secretary.
-Deanne Campbell moved nominations cease.
+Debra Scholer and Bob Prieston nominated Deanne Campbell.
+Nona Holtz moved nominations cease.
+Deanne Campbell welcomed everyone to the annual meeting and encouraged them to take an active part in the meeting.
+Moved by Brian Gottfried and Alyssa Underdahl, that Jean Halliday be nominated for secretary.
+Lyle Honeker moved nominations ceased.

-Adoption of Agenda: Moved by Marj Reiter/Alyssa Underdahl the agenda be adopted as presented.
+Adoption of Agenda: Moved by Bob Prieston and Nona Holtz the agenda be adopted as presented.
 Carried.

-Minutes: The minutes of the March 13, 2018 meeting were read.
-Moved by the minutes be adopted as read.
+Minutes: The minutes of the March 19, 2019 meeting were read.
+Moved by Alyssa Underdahl/Lyle Honeker the minutes be adopted as read.
 Carried.

-Election of Officers: Marj Reiter and Deanne Campbell, on behalf of the nominating committee, presented the following names: Daniel Holman, Nona Holtz, Shirley Knorr, Bob Prieston, Sharon Stang and read their bios.
-Jan Edmonds reviewed the procedure for the election.
-Voting took place by all eligible members.
+Election of Officers: Deanne Campbell on behalf of the nominating committee, presented the following names: Daniel Holman, Karen Mitzel and Alan Olfert.
+Moved by Deanne Campbell/Debra Scholer they be elected by acclimation.
+Carried.